AcklenAvenue/competencies/QA/Technical Skills/API testing.md

 ## Competencies

-- Is able to explain what’s a API test
+- Is able to explain what’s an API test
 - Is able to manually test an API
 - Is able to explain the differences between calling methods (GET, POST, PUT, DELETE, etc)